SCPR/static-projects/timelines/README.md

         ```git commit 'adds <project name> to the repository'```

-3. We deploy it to the server
+3. We push it to the repository to make it available to go live

+        ```git commit 'adds <project name> to the repository'```

+4. Chris or Eric deploys the timeline using Rundeck.
+This isn't ideal we realize, but [technical requirements](#technical-requirements) will be required to allow others to do so.

         ```cap deploy```

-On the web team, only Chris K. and Eric Z. can do this.
-Bryan Ricker can do so in a pinch.

-This isn't ideal we realize, but [technical requirements](#technical-requirements) will be required to allow others to do so.

 <a name="publishing">
 #### Publishing